 The Commission shall schedule regular monthly meetings at a time to be agreed upon at the beginning of each academic year.
 Additional meetings shall be scheduled as needed.
 The agenda at these meeting shall be determined by the Commission itself and may include items placed on it at the request of the Chancellor, of a member of the faculty, staff or student body with a grievance or concern; or of any member of the UT community with an issue which might demand investigation.
 All meetings shall be open to any member of the UT community.

 All CFW meetings shall be conducted according to Robert's Rules of Order.

 - Funding through Office of the Chancellor and Office of Equity and

-- Student Assistant—At least one student assistant (20 hr/wk) shall be chosen to aid the chair by attending and taking notes at Commission meetings, editing The Networker, assisting with mentoring events or performing other tasks as needed and required.
-The student assistant will be selected by and report directly to the Chair.
+- Graduate Student Assistant: At least one graduate student assistant (10 hr/wk) shall aid the chair by attending and taking notes at Commission meetings and assisting with and performing other tasks as needed and required.
+The graduate student assistant will be selected (after consultation with the Commission for Women Chair) by and report directly to the Vice Chancellor for Diversity.

-- Secretarial Support – the Office of Equity and Diversity shall provide the chair with secretarial assistance for meetings and minutes.
+- Supplementary Support: The Office of the Vice Chancellor for Diversity shall provide the chair with additional assistance for CFW activities if needed.